 Summary compiled by Caitlin Cunningham and Scott Baker

-Above photo: Heading south down the Intracoastal Waterway near Figure Eight Island, by Roger Winstead
+Above photo: Heading down the Intracoastal Waterway near Figure Eight Island, by Roger Winstead

 The above photo is available to use in conjunction with this blopgpost and with this credit: Roger Winstead.